 Teaching Assistant Fellows

-- Ongoing mentoring and oversight, including regular individual check-ins (every two to three weeks) and quarterly discussions with other TA Fellows.
-This includes feedback on detailed plans, suggestions for programming, help with troubleshooting, and other emergent topics.
+- Ongoing mentoring, including regular individual check-ins and discussions with other TA Fellows.
+This includes feedback on plans, suggestions for programming, help with troubleshooting, and other emergent topics.

-- Program evaluation and coordination : collecting and summarizing program-wide impacts and supporting teaching fellows on option-specific assessment.
+- Program evaluation and coordination: supporting teaching fellows on option-specific assessment.

 - Event funding: CTLO may be able to supplement teaching fellow budgets if they would like to plan larger events.